viktorsapozhok/docker-postgres-influxdb-grafana/README.md

 Follow [this guide](https://grafana.com/docs/grafana/latest/features/datasources/add-a-data-source/) to find out how to do this.

 Here is the configuration parameters we use to add InfluxDB data source.

 <img src="https://raw.githubusercontent.com/viktorsapozhok/docker-postgres-influxdb-grafana/master/docs/images/influx.png" width="720">

 This is the configuration parameters we use to add PostgreSQL data source.

 <img src="https://raw.githubusercontent.com/viktorsapozhok/docker-postgres-influxdb-grafana/master/docs/images/postgres.png" width="720">

+The valid password for both data sources is `password`.
+You can change the credentials in [docker/.env](/docker/.env) file before starting the service via `docker-compose up`.